htooaunglynn/app-sg-phone/DEPLOYMENT_SUMMARY.md

 ## ✅ What Was Done

-Your project is now fully configured for automatic deployment to Render with PostgreSQL database auto-initialization.
+Your project is now configured for automatic deployment to Render with PostgreSQL.
+Database initialization in production is now opt-in only to avoid destructive resets.

 ### Files Created/Modified

 1. **`schema-postgres.sql`** ✨ NEW
    - PostgreSQL-compatible schema converted from MySQL
-   - Auto-creates all tables, indexes, triggers, and constraints
+   - Creates tables, indexes, triggers, and constraints
-   - Safe to run multiple times (uses `IF NOT EXISTS`)
+   - WARNING: contains `DROP TABLE IF EXISTS` at the top for clean setup.
+Do NOT run in production unless you have a backup and intend to reset data.

 2. **`scripts/init-postgres.js`** ✨ NEW
-   - Auto-initialization script
+   - Initialization script (guarded)
-   - Runs during Render build phase
+   - Skipped in production unless `ALLOW_SCHEMA_RESET=true`
    - Validates database connection
    - Creates all tables automatically
    - Provides detailed logging

 3. **`render.yaml`** ✨ UPDATED
-   - Build command now runs schema initialization
+   - Does NOT run schema initialization on deploy
    - Auto-deploys on push to `main` branch
    - Configured for free tier